 About the farm

-Many of the varieties grown at LLF are grown from seed that was sourced locally, with several varieties grown through the Open Source Seed Initiative.
+Many of the varieties that are grown on the farm are grown from seed that was sourced locally, with several varieties grown through the Open Source Seed Initiative.
 Locally-sourced seed keeps dollars in the local economy and also encourages selective breeding for plants that have been adapted to our region's unique climate and growing conditions.
 Some of the varieties are grown from seed that was selected and saved here at Love Letter Farm.